Setting Up a Lasting Power of Attorney in England and Wales

 No one wants to think about being ill or losing their mental capacity; it is a difficult topic for many.
 However, for some individuals affected by illnesses, such as dementia or a stroke, it is a necessity, as they may need help managing their assets or welfare.
-A Lasting Power of Attorney, previously the ‘Enduring Powers of Attorney’ until legislation changes in 2007, allows your loved ones to take care of you and your finances if you become unable to do so yourself.
+In England and Wales, a Lasting Power of Attorney, previously the ‘Enduring Powers of Attorney’ until legislation changes in 2007, allows your loved ones to take care of you and your finances if you become unable to do so yourself.

-The NHS states, ‘Research shows there are more than 850,000 people in the UK who have dementia.’ and ‘It is estimated that by 2025, the number will be more than 1 million.’
+The NHS states, ‘Research shows there are more than 850,000 people in the UK who have dementia’, and ‘It is estimated that by 2025, the number will be more than 1 million’.
+There is no time better than the present when it comes to setting up a Lasting Power of Attorney and, in England and Wales, there are some things that you should know beforehand.

 A Property and Financial LPA can be used as soon as it is registered, with your permission.
-It allows your chosen person or persons to handle your financial transactions relating to bills, property, benefits, and bank accounts.
+In England and Wales, this LPA allows your chosen person or persons to handle your financial transactions relating to bills, property, benefits, and bank accounts.

 You may think that you will not need an LPA as your spouse will look after you if the worst happens.
 This is not the case.
-A Lasting Power of Attorney is still required, and if one is not in place before you have lost mental capacity, your loved ones will have to apply to the Court of Protection for a deputyship.
-Deputyships can be a time consuming and costly process for your loved ones to endure during what can already be a difficult time.
-The solution to this is to take control and complete your Lasting Powers of Attorney while you are able to, giving you peace of mind.
+In England and Wales, a Lasting Power of Attorney is still required, and if one is not in place before you have lost mental capacity, your loved ones will have to apply to the Court of Protection for a Deputyship.

-LPA registration are currently taking 20 weeks; if something unforeseen happens or an error occurs the application may be delayed further.
-We have two key tips that will assist with a smooth-running LPA application registration.
+LPA registrations are currently taking 20 weeks; if something unforeseen happens or an error occurs the application may be delayed further.
+We have two key tips that will assist with a smooth-running LPA application registration in England and Wales.

 Tip 1:

 You should always ensure full names are submitted when filling out the application.
-There should be no initials. i.e., JOHN FREDERICK BLOGGS; not JOHN F BLOGGS.
-If this is incorrect, your application will be rejected.
+There should be no initials i.e., JOHN FREDERICK BLOGGS; not JOHN F BLOGGS.
+If this is incorrect, your application will be rejected and further delayed.

 Tip 2:

-The documents for the LPA forms must be dated in a particular order, like below, from first to last:
+In England and Wales, the documents for the Lasting Power of Attorney forms must be dated in a particular order, like below, from first to last:

 – Donor (Yourself)